amaximus/transmission-card/README.md

 This Lovelace custom card displays torrents information provided by the Transmission Integration.
 It also supports turtle mode and start/stop of all torrents.
+You can cycle through the different torrent types by clicking on the type label.

 ### Installation